conscious-lang/dashboard-frontend/README.md

-# Conscious Language Dashboard - backend
+# Conscious Language Dashboard - frontend

 This repo contains the source for the [RShiny](https://shiny.rstudio.com/) dashboard used by the Conscious Language project.
 You can view the dashboard